Drug information

 Before taking Symtuza, tell your health care provider:

-• If you are using hormone-based birth control (such as pills, implants, or vaginal rings).
+- If you are using hormone-based birth control (such as injections, vaginal rings, implants, contraceptive patches, or birth control pills).
 Symtuza may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking Symtuza.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo HIV and Birth Control infographic.

-• About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John’s wort) you are taking or plan to take.
-Symtuza may affect the way other medicines or products work, and other medicines or products may affect how Symtuza works.
-Taking Symtuza together with certain medicines or products may cause serious side effects.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John’s wort) you are taking or plan to take.

 How should I take Symtuza?How should I take Symtuza?